TE-Academy/cadCAD-GPT/README.md

   ```
   or just run the setup.ipynb file which will install the requirements for you.

-_  - how to use
-- how to download
-- how to how to add _

 ## Quickstart

 - In the examples folder, open the 0_template_folder.
 This has all the components to get started building your own chatbot.
 - Copy your radcad code into the example_radcad.py file.
 - Go to the example_project.ipynb file, paste your openAI key in the openai_key variable and run all the code.
-And you can start chatting with the cadcad_gpt chatbot now.
+And you can start chatting with the cadcad_gpt chatbot now in this notebook.

 ## Contributing